ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 - "Understand how to compile and run the test?"
 - "Understand some of the macros available in google test"
 keypoints:
-- "GoogleTest is an easy to use and one of most popular frameworks for testing in C++."
+- "We learnt about some of the popular testing frameworks for C++."
-- "A simple unit test should follow the Arrange-Act-Assert (AAA) strategy."
+- "We learnt about Googletest and how to use it to write our tests."
+- "We learnt about anatomy of a unit test and how to write effective unit tests."
+- "Finally, we saw an example to demonstrate the above concepts."
 ---

 ## 1. Popular frameworks for testing in C++